goodblockio/decide-governance-engine/docs/WorkerGuide.md

-# Trail Worker Guide
+# Decide Worker Guide

-In this guide we will explore all the different interactions Workers can perform on the Trail Voting Platform.
+In this guide we will explore all the different interactions Workers can perform on the Decide Governance Engine.

 ### What is a Worker?